 - Section 3 is completed by an examining medical officer and details clinical findings

-The NMA only completes Section 4 when all examinations and follow up investigations, including the ILO outcome after the dual-B-read process.
+The AMA only completes Section 4 when all examinations and follow up investigations, including the ILO outcome after the dual-B-read process.
 Interim Section 4’s are no longer available.

 Lungscreen ID registration